randovania/YAMS/YAMS-LIB/sprites/Attribution.md

 - The Ammo/Health Drops sprites (`items/bigHealthDrop`, `items/missileDrop`, `items/pbDrop`, `items/smallHealthDrop`
   and `items/superMissileDrop`) were made by [Miepee](https://github.com/Miepee), modified from the Nothing sprites mentioned above.
-- The Speed Booster Upgrade sprites were (`items/speedboosterUpgrade`) were made by BastionB56 and modified by [Miepee](https://github.com/Miepee)
+- The Speed Booster Upgrade sprites (`items/speedboosterUpgrade`) were made by BastionB56 and modified by [Miepee](https://github.com/Miepee)
+- The Walljump sprites (`items/walljump`) were made by jakoliath.
+- The Infinite Bomb Jump sprites (`items/ibj`) were made by [LaKompetenzia](https://www.twitch.tv/ilakompetenzia), [AbyssalCreature](https://github.com/AbyssalCreature) and ShirtyScarab554.

 Offworld items
 - The RDV item sprite (`offworld items/default`) was made by [Miepee](https://github.com/Miepee).
 It's a modification of the Unknown sprite by [AbyssalCreature](https://github.com/AbyssalCreature) and the [Randovania logo](https://github.com/randovania/randovania/tree/main/tools/icons) by [Uncle Reggie](https://www.threads.net/@unclereggiegames)